Some Fundamental Theorems in Mathematics: About this document

 The first version of this document got started in May 2018 and was posted in July 2018.
 Comments, suggestions or corrections are welcome.
 I hope to be able to extend, update and clarify it and explore also still neglected continents in the future if time permits. \\

 It should be pretty obvious that one can hardly do justice to all mathematical fields and that much more would be needed to cover the essentials.
-A more serious project would be to identify a dozen theorems in each of the major MSC 2010 classification fields.
-This would roughly lead to a ``thousand theorem" list.
-In some sense, this exists already: on Wikipedia, there are currently about 1000 theorems discussed.
+A more serious project would be to identify a dozen theorems in each of the major MSC classification fields.
+The current MSC2020 classification system has now 64 major entries and thousands of sub-entries listed on 120 pages \cite{AMS2020}.
+But even ``thousand and one theorem" list would only be the tip of the iceberg.
+Such a list exists already: on Wikipedia, there are currently about 1000 theorems discussed.
 The one-document project getting closest to this project is maybe the beautiful book \cite{Neunhauserer}.